-Dr. Douglass Howry was born in 1920.
+Dr. Douglass Howry was born in Butte, Montana 1920.
 He received his medical degree from the University of Colorado Medical School in 1947.
-In 1948 he looked into the possibility of applying ultrasound in the production of diagnostically valuable images and consulted with Dr. Carl Spaulding of the California Institute of Technology, and with various other engineers.
+In the same year he looked into the possibility of applying ultrasound in the production of diagnostically valuable images and consulted with Dr. Carl Spaulding of the California Institute of Technology, and with various other engineers.
 He became so committed to the idea that he left a formal residency program in radiology for employment with a radiologist in private practice, so that he could devote more time to his ultrasound studies.
 He subsequently re-joined the training program in radiology under Dr. Charles Ingersoll at the Denver Veterans Administration Hospital.
 Working at first in his own basement, Howry began investigating the notion that ultrasound beams directed into the body would be reflected from tissue interfaces.

 Howry used the reflection technique with pulse-echo ultrasound at frequency of 2 MHz, characteristic of industrial flaw detection equipment.
 Basing on some preliminary studies, he had discarded the transmission approach.
 He was chiefly interested in achieving accurate anatomical pictures of soft-tissue structures, rather than the A-mode spikes reported by John Wild at the University of Minnesota, Minneapolis.
 Howry was looking for a technique of exteding the scope of radiological practice to inclided the effective imaging of soft tissues.
 He reported in a later paper "The value of such a system would be greatly enhanced if a true image similar to a roentgenograph or photograph could be obtained, for it would then be possible to visualize normal and pathological soft tissue structures, non-metallic foreign bodies, non-opague gallstones, etc".
 Working in collaboration with his wife, Dr. Dorothy Howry and two engineers, Roderick Bliss and Gerald Posakony, Howry produced in his basement in 1949 a pulse-echo ultrasonic scanner.
 The equipment was constructed from spare parts that were then adapted and integrated to produce a functioning imaging system: electronic parts from radio-surplus stores, a Heathkit oscilloscope, and surplus Air Force radar equipment.
 A second incarnation successfully recorded echoes from tissue interfaces, and in 1950 using a 35 mm camera Howry recorded his first cross-sectional pictures obtained with ultrasound.